 A great deal hinges on the outcome of such a debate.
 Should the conservatives gain the upper hand, the Soviet Union will continue along the path of militarism and expansion, hoping to compensate for domestic economic failures with foreign conquests.
 Should the reformers win, the Soviet regime will turn inward and initiate changes which of necessity will entail greater popular participation in national life and inject certain inhibitions on the elite's waste of natural resources on militaristic and expansionist objectives.
-The Soviet threat will not disappr because it is inherent in the system and its ideology. it will be attenuated if the Soviet Union is administered by individuals who draw their inspiration from a patriotic vision of a Russia which is great by virtue of being a great, civilized nation rather than a jingoism which sees greatness in military conquest.
+The Soviet threat will no disappear because it is inherent in the system and its ideology.
+Even so, it will be attenuated if the Soviet Union is administered by individuals who draw their inspiration from a patriotic vision of a Russia which is great by virtue of being a great, civilized nation rather than a jingoism which sees greatness in military conquest.
 And indeed, who can predict where economic liberalization, once implemented, will lead?
-The very considerations that make economic reform so distasteful to the Soviet elite, namely fear of losing a monopoly on political power, ought to Polish events, 1980-1981 more officially imperially proves.
-Marke the street account of the street should be the street of the s
+The very considerations that make economic reform so distasteful to the Soviet elite, namely fear of losing a monopoly on political power, ought to make it attractive to us.

+Polish events, 1980-1981